iotaledger/documentation/getting-started/1.2/accounts/addresses.md

 ## Address type

-In the past, IOTA used two address types but within and beyond Chrysalis, it uses one: Ed25519
+In the past, IOTA used two address types but, within and beyond Chrysalis, it uses one: Ed25519

 Ed25519 is a modern EdDSA signature scheme using [SHA-512](https://en.wikipedia.org/wiki/SHA-512) and [Curve25519](https://en.wikipedia.org/wiki/Curve25519).
 It addresses the disadvantage of statefulness, size, and speed found in previous schemes.
 And at its heart, Ed25519 support allows for smaller transaction sizes and to safely spend funds which were sent to an already used deposit address.